1. Bringing Together Seminaries and Pastors

 If your group is ready, get in touch and we’ll start talking.

 The Sanctus institute does not exist yet as an official non-profit in Europe, though its website does.
-But Katharina and Michael Stewart Robb are official partners with Alongside Ministries International and you can already give generously and responsibly to this project through them.
+But Katharina and Michael Stewart Robb are official partners with The Antioch Partners and you can already give generously and responsibly to this project through them.